 What is True Power Factor?

 The true power factor is the product of the displacement power factor and the distortion power factor.
-The displacement power factor depends on the phase angle difference between the voltage and current of a linear load, whereas the distortion power factor depends on the total harmonic distortion caused by the non-linear loads.
-To understand what is true power factor is, let us first discuss the non-linear and linear loads.
+The displacement power factor depends on the phase angle difference between the voltage and current of a linear load.
+In contrast, the distortion power factor depends on the total harmonic distortion caused by the non-linear loads.
+To understand what the true power factor is, let us first discuss the non-linear and linear loads.

 NON-LINEAR LOADS